 The study of English is central to the learning and development of all young Australians.
 It helps create confident communicators, imaginative thinkers and informed citizens.
-It is through the study of English that individuals learn to analyse, understand, communicate with and build relationships with others and with the world around them.
-The study of English helps young people develop the knowledge and skills needed for education, training and the workplace.
+It is through the study of English that individuals learn to analyse, understand, communicate and build relationships with others and with the world around them.
+The study of English plays a key role in the development of reading and literacy skills which help young people develop the knowledge and skills needed for education, training and the workplace.
 It helps them become ethical, thoughtful, informed and active members of society.
-In this light it is clear that the Australian Curriculum: English plays an important part in developing the understanding, attitudes and capabilities of those who will take responsibility for Australia’s future.
+In this light, it is clear that the Australian Curriculum: English plays an important part in developing the understanding, attitudes and capabilities of those who will take responsibility for Australia’s future.

-Although Australia is a linguistically and culturally diverse country, participation in many aspects of Australian life depends on effective communication in Standard Australian English.
+Australia is a linguistically and culturally diverse country, with participation in many aspects of Australian life dependent on effective communication in Standard Australian English.
 In addition, proficiency in English is invaluable globally.
-The Australian Curriculum: English contributes both to nation-building and to internationalisation.
+The Australian Curriculum: English contributes to nation-building and to internationalisation.